haz053ucsd/Optimal_PhiBE/README.md

 # Optimal_PhiBE

 This repository contains the code for the paper:
-**OPTIMAL-PhiBE: A PDE-Based Model-Free Framework for Continuous-Time Reinforcement Learning**
+**Optimal-PhiBE: A PDE-based Model-free framework for Continuous-time Reinforcement Learning**
 [arXiv:2506.05208](https://arxiv.org/abs/2506.05208)

 ## Figure Reproduction Guide